 Students will take courses that tailor their degree to the track of their choice.
 The courses in parenthesis are prerequisites within the specialty track and must be fulfilled.
-If not fulfilled they must be completed prior to completion of the core courses.
+If not fulfilled, they must be completed prior to completion of the core courses.

-Pre-Professional Area of Study - 15 Credits
+Medical Assisting - Para-Professional Area of Study - 15 Credits

-MTH105 College Algebra (MTH010 Basic
+MTH105 College Algebra (MTH010 or placement)

-Algebra or placement)

-BUS220 Principles of Management BUS245 Human Resources (Business Principles BUS100) or Principles of

-Management BUS220)

-PHI310 Death and Dying (ALH255 Medical
+BUS245 Human Resources (BUS100 or BUS220) PHI310 Death and Dying (ALH255 or PHI105)

-Law and Ethics or PHI105 Ethics)

-PSY420 Abnormal Psychology (PSY100
+PSY420 Abnormal Psychology (PSY100)

-Psychology)